 Just a 20-minute drive from Ottawa’s downtown core is one of the largest networks of winter trails in North America!
 Gatineau Park features over 200 kilometres (124 miles) of cross-country skiing trails that run through pristine Canadian wilderness.
 Choose from over 50 circuits of flat, hilly or technical terrain and lengths of 7.9 kilometres (5 miles) to 40 kilometres (25 miles).
 With over 320 metres (1,050 feet) of vertical drop, Gatineau Park is favourite ski touring destination!

 Admission to Gatineau Park is free throughout the year, but a Cross-Country Ski Pass is required to use the ski trails in the winter season.
 Season passes are available or a daily pass can be purchased online, at the park visitor centre, and at select retailers.
 As ski equipment is not available on site, you must bring your own.
 (Snowshoeing and fat biking are other popular activities in the park.
 Snowshoeing equipment rentals are available on site.)
+Certain hotels in the Ottawa-Gatineau area offer their guests special discounts on Gatineau Park daily passes.

 When it’s time to eat, rest or warm up, head into one of the 10 cozy wood cabin shelters along the way.
 They’re equipped with picnic tables, wood-burning stoves and outhouses for all of your skiing needs.
 You can also stay over in one of the four-season tents, yurts and wood cabins available for rent.
 Imagine skiing to your refuge during the day and spending a cozy, restful night in the beautiful, quiet, snow-covered wilderness!